Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 ```

 If you need listener for after consumed product, you can set "afterConsume" listener, otherwise dont use it

-If you need Acknowledge listener, use onAcknowledgePurchaseResponse listener.
+If you need acknowledge listener, use onAcknowledgePurchaseResponse listener.
 Otherwise dont use it.

 ***You have to use "setProductStatusGotListener" listener.***

-Because Your application have to check products every time app start.
+Because your application have to check products every time app start.

-this listener, have to call on Your application's **MainActivity**
+This listener, have to call on Your application's **MainActivity**

 **Note: "startToWork" function have enum parameter***